 - All parts should be available separately so that you can replace them if they are damaged

-- As banal as it sounds, the gun should not reflect the light too much – especially chrome-plated models sometimes disturb the artist when bright light falls on them, so you should rather use an airbrush in subdued colors
+- As banal as it sounds, the gun should not reflect the light too much – chrome-plated models especially can disturb the artist when bright light falls on them, so you should rather use an airbrush in subdued or matt colors

 - The air connection piece should not be too long, because its weight also becomes unpleasantly noticeable after long working hours

 Before you buy an airbrush gun, you should check it for all these characteristics.

 The gun nozzles